 Correcting Past Mistakes

-- USDA and the Department of Justice jointly announced the historic $1.25 billion Pigford II settlement with African American farmers.
+- Announced with the Department of Justice the historic $1.25 billion Pigford II settlement with African American farmers in 2010.

-- USDA announced a historic settlement agreement with Native American farmers who claim to have faced discrimination by USDA in past decades.
-To improve relations with Native American Tribes, USDA named for the first time a Senior Advisor on Tribal Relations, and all USDA agencies are working to engage with and be thoughtful about tribal issues.
+- Announced a historic settlement agreement with Native American farmers who claim to have faced discrimination by USDA in past decades.
+To improve relations with Native American Tribes, USDA named the first time a Senior Advisor on Tribal Relations, and all USDA agencies are working to engage with and be thoughtful about tribal issues.

-- USDA is currently carrying out a unified claims process to provide a path to justice for Hispanic and women farmers and ranchers who claim to have faced discrimination by USDA in past decades.
+- Began carrying out in 2012 a unified claims process to provide a path to justice for Hispanic and women farmers and ranchers who claimed to have faced discrimination by USDA in past decades.

-- In August 2012, the Government Accountability Office issued a final report on its October 2008 audit in which GAO reported on management deficiencies in the Office of the Assistant Secretary for Civil Rights (OASCR), and provided six recommendations.
-USDA has taken action to address the recommendations and further strengthen the Department' Civil Rights operation.
+- Took action to address recommendations from an August 2012 Government Accountability Office report on its October 2008 audit in which GAO reported on management deficiencies in the Office of the Assistant Secretary for Civil Rights.

 Improved Outreach Efforts

-- We commissioned an independent assessment of civil rights in USDA's program delivery.
+- Commissioned an independent assessment of civil rights in USDA's program delivery.
 USDA agencies are working to implement the recommendations of the assessment to help improve field-based service delivery to minority and socially disadvantaged farmers and ranchers, and communities that have historically not participated in USDA programs.

-- In May 2012, we established an historic Memorandum of Understanding to increase cooperation on groundbreaking research between the U.S. Environmental Protection Agency, USDA's National Institute of Food and Agriculture (USDA-NIFA), and the 1890 Land-Grant Universities.
+- Established an historic Memorandum of Understanding in May 2012 to increase cooperation on groundbreaking research between the U.S. Environmental Protection Agency, USDA's National Institute of Food and Agriculture (USDA-NIFA), and the 1890 Land-Grant Universities.

-- We more than doubled the number of internal compliance reviews of USDA agencies to evaluate their civil rights and equal opportunity policies, procedures and practices.
+- Reinitiated a robust internal compliance review process of USDA agencies to evaluate their civil rights and equal opportunity policies, procedures and practices.

-- USDA is committed to actively reaching out to and identifying small and minority owned businesses that can provide goods and services that meet USDA's mission requirements.
-From 2009-2011, nearly 14 percent of USDA's procurement dollars $2.3 billion were spent on products and services from socially and economically disadvantaged small businesses, which is up from 11 percent of procurement spending in 2008 and more than double the federal average.
+- Worked with small and minority-owned businesses to purchase goods and services to meet USDA's mission requirements.
+From 2009-2014, 12.82 percent ($6 billion) of USDA's procurement dollars were spent on products and services from small and disadvantaged small businesses.
+USDA remains a forerunner of achieving its small business goal of 54.70 percent in fiscal year 2014, which is more than double the federal average of 23 percent.

-- USDA established the Office of Advocacy and Outreach to improve access to USDA programs and enhance the viability and profitability of small farms and ranches, beginning farmers and ranchers, and socially disadvantaged farmers and ranchers.
+- Established the Office of Advocacy and Outreach in 2010 to improve access to USDA programs and enhance the viability and profitability of small farms and ranches, beginning farmers and ranchers, and socially disadvantaged farmers and ranchers.

-- USDA created a Minority Farmer Advisory Committee to advise the Department on outreach strategies.
+- Created a Minority Farmer Advisory Committee to advise the Department on outreach strategies.

-- FSA has made significant modifications to the County committee structure by annually reviewing local administrative area boundaries to ensure a fair representation of minority and women producers in county or multi-county jurisdictions are elected.
+- Made significant modifications to the FSA County committee structure by annually reviewing local administrative area boundaries to ensure a fair representation of minority and women producers in county or multi-county jurisdictions are elected.
 In addition to elected members, FSA county committees may also include advisors who are appointed to county committees in counties or multi-county jurisdictions that have significant numbers of minority or women producers and lack such members on the committees.

 - Increased outreach efforts by FSA have resulted in greater diversity of not only the candidates for County committee elections but also an increase in the diversity of nominees elected.

 - However, when a statistical analysis demonstrated that a lack of diversity still existed on a small number of county committees, the Secretary used his authority under the 2002 Farm Bill to appoint voting County committee members where needed to address underrepresentation of socially disadvantaged (SDA) farmers and ranchers.
-This has resulted in Secretarial SDA appointments to slightly over 100 county committees following each of the last two elections in 2012 and 2013.
+This has resulted in Secretarial SDA appointments to slightly over 100 county committees following each of the elections in 2012, 2013 and 2014.

 Cultivating a Diverse and Inclusive Workforce

-- To create an environment for USDA employees that fosters growth and helps us become a top-notch service provider, Secretary Vilsack launched a Department-wide Cultural Transformation effort.
+- Launched a Department-wide Cultural Transformation effort to create an environment for USDA employees that fosters growth and helps us become a top-notch service provider.

-- Since 2009, USDA has expanded the diversity of its Senior Executive Service Corps members.
+- Expanded the diversity of USDA's Senior Executive Service Corps members.
 Today, USDA's SES Corps are the most diverse government wide and we have made significant improvements in the diversity of our workforce and student interns.